brauner/brauner.github.io/_drafts/acl.md

 `do_setxattr()`.

-Let's assume we have a filesystem that has a POSIX ACL for `ACL_USER` set with `u4` stored on the backing device and we create an idmapped mount with `k0:v10000000:r65536` so that a caller with the `caller_idmapping` `u0:k10000000:r65536` will see the POSIX ACL as being owned by `u4` when retrieving it.
+Let's assume we have a filesystem that has a POSIX ACL for `ACL_USER` set with `u4` stored on the backing store and we create an idmapped mount with `k0:v10000000:r65536` so that a caller with the `caller_idmapping` `u0:k10000000:r65536` will see the POSIX ACL as being owned by `u4` when retrieving it.
 Currently this does not work:

-(14)
+(15)

     mnt_idmapping:    k0:v10000000:r65536
     caller_idmapping: u0:k10000000:r65536